bburns/PyVoyager/README.md

 * Convert Voyager IMG images to PNGs using **img2png** [2]
 * Center images on the target using blob detection using **SciPy** [3] and Hough circle detection using **OpenCV** [4].
 Other libraries used include **NumPy** [5] and **Matplotlib** [6]
 * Colorize frames by combining images, where possible, using **OpenCV**
-* [Build mosaics from images with hand-annotated information - lots of work though]
+* [Build mosaics from images with hand-annotated information - maybe someday]
 * Arrange images into folders corresponding to different planets/spacecrafts/targets/cameras
 * Make movies from previous step and add titles [and music] using **ffmpeg** [7] and **Pillow** [8]